Follow-Up Care for Liver Transplant Surgery

 Preventing Liver Transplant Rejection

 Rejection occurs when your body’s immune system begins attacking the new liver.
-Rejection of a transplanted liver is common, but in most cases it can be reversed if detected early.
+In most cases it can be reversed if detected early.
 That’s why it is important for you to be on the lookout for signs of rejection, including fever, yellowing of the eyes and skin, and fatigue.